francescaansell/HumanResourceManagement/README.md

   * Close Complaint
   * View open complaints, closed complaints, or both

-# (5) Create Complaint (Employee)
+(5) Create Complaint (Employee)
 * Can create an complaint with description, those involved, date of occurance, and date submitted
 * Complaints are stored and able to be acsessed later in an organized way
 * Will be implemented in later iterations
   * requiring nessisary fields to be completed before submitting complaint

-### Use Cases to be implemented
-  * "View complaint status"
+ (6) View complaint status (Employee)
-    * this will include being able to see who has been assigned and what action has/or will be taken
+ * This includes being able to see who has been assigned and what action has/or will be taken

 ### Refactoring Changes